Dans1997/GoL/README.md

 A implementation of the main architecture of game of life in Scala.

 -------------
-Implementação do Game od Life em Scala.
+Implementação do Game of Life em Scala.
 A primeira versão tem várias falhas de design.
 Este projeto segue fielmente a arquitetura do @rbonifacio/gameOfLifeJ.

-Implementa��o base para peojeto.
+Implementação base para peojeto.
-Todos os cr�tidos � Breno Xavier.
+Todos os crétidos à Breno Xavier.